What is SOSA

 Many VPX systems use MultiGig RT2 OpenVPX backplane connectors which support up to 12.5 Gbps.
 This allows these backplane connectors to support up to 10GbE and PCIe Gen3 (8Gbps) bandwidth requirements.

-A newer RT3 backplane connector which can support up to 25 Gbps can be used in systems with greater bandwidth requirements.
+A newer RT3 backplane connector that can support up to 25 Gbps can be used in systems with greater bandwidth requirements.
 Systems that require support for PCIe Gen4 (16Gbps) or 100GbE (4 lanes of 25 GbE each) will require the newer RT3 connector.
 The higher bandwidth RT3 connector has also been designed to be backwards compatible with the legacy MULTIGIG RT 2 and RT 2-R connectors.

 SOSA backplane connectors can also include those defined in VITA 66, which defines fiber-optic connection modules, and VITA 67, which defines RF and optical connectors which can be used to transmit data at higher bandwidths.
 Additional connectors may also be considered in the future.